Artema-cooler/Tic-Tac-Nodejs/README.md

 - And most importantly, an integrated chat to speak with your opponents!

 I may or may not add changes to this project, but i think it is complete.

+Big thank you for Sasha and Oleg, they are my classmates and they helped very much with playtesting!
+(They don't have their GitHub accounts yet but i'll name them here)